-That being said, there’s a certainly quality about the Belko Experiment that makes it very watchable.
-The film has a great, bleak atmosphere that almost envelopes each character, giving the movie a sort of realistic feel that really ramps up the tension as the story progresses.
-The score of the film has a pulse that mimics a heart beat, which in turn puts you on edge as the film pumps you with adrenaline, making your heart race with the action on screen.
+That being said, there’s a certainly quality about The Belko Experiment that is very fascinating.
+The film has a bleak atmosphere that envelopes each character, giving the movie a realistic feel that really ramps up the tension as the story progresses.
+The score of the film has a pulse that mimics a heart beat, which in turn puts you on edge as the film pumps you with adrenaline, making your heart race with the action.

-Moreover, I appreciated the film’s attention to detail with setting up this environment for this twisted social experiment to take place.
+I appreciated the film’s attention to detail in setting up a solid environment.
 While the ultimate realization of The Belko Experiment may fall flat, it meticulously sets up and gets rid of any loopholes that a worker might find to get out of the office.
-We see it all the time when people are stuck in a certain situation in movies; audiences members start yelling at the screen for the character to just do some simple task, but obviously they won’t do so because that idea would ruin the movie’s concept.
+We see it all the time when people are stuck in certain situations; audience members start yelling at the screen for the character to just do some simple task.
+But, obviously they won’t do so because that idea would ruin the movie’s concept.
 The script written by James Gunn accounts for all possible escape routes and quickly expunges the notion of fleeing from the characters’ minds, trapping them and forcing them to make a moral decision that affects countless other people.

 I do, however, wish that the film was more creative than the final product turned out to be.
-The film seems to be so focused on killing more people that it fails to do anything fun or different with its great concept.
-As you watch the film, it’s obvious that the kills are meant to take center stage, but there’s too little thought put into the type of kills we see which makes the film as a whole feel a little “run of the mill.”
+The film seems so focused on killing more people that it fails to do anything fun with its great concept.
+However, it’s obvious that the kills are meant to take center stage.
+Unfortunately, there’s too little thought put into the type of kills, making the film as a whole feel a little “run of the mill.”
 The Belko Experiment in this instance becomes a frustrating film because you can see the potential it had to be much more than what the final product ended up being.

-All and all, The Belko Experiment is a mixed bag.
+The Belko Experiment is a mixed bag.
 There are certainly a lot of things to like and dislike about this movie.
 As mentioned before, whether or not the film swings positively or negatively depends on your ability to handle violence.
-This film is not for the casual moviegoer, but those who happen to enjoy gore and kills in their movies will certainly enjoy themselves.
+This film is not for the casual moviegoer, but those who happen to enjoy gore and kills will certainly enjoy themselves.
 It gets a C+.
 The Belko Experiment may end up turning into a guilty pleasure for a lot of people.

 Thanks for reading!
 Do you want to see The Belko Experiment?
-Comment down below and let your thoughts be heard!
+Comment down below!

 If you enjoyed this article, please feel free to like, share, and subscribe.